 Site C Clean Energy Project

-The proposed project consists of constructing and operating a dam and 1,100-megawatt hydroelectric generating station on the Peace River in north-eastern British Columbia.
-The Project would be the third in a series of dams on the Peace River in British Columbia.
-The Project components are an earthfill dam 1,050 metres long and 60 metres high, an up to 1,100-megawatt generating station and associated structures, an 83-kilometre long reservoir, re-alignment of four sections of Highway 29 and two 77-kilometre transmission lines along existing transmission line right-of-way connecting Site C to Peace Canyon.
+The proposed project consists of constructing and operating a dam and 1,230-megawatt hydroelectric generating station on the Peace River in north-eastern British Columbia.
+The project would be the third in a series of dams on the Peace River in British Columbia.
+The project components are an earthfill dam 1,050 metres long and 60 metres high, an up to 1,230-megawatt generating station and associated structures, an 83-kilometre long reservoir, re-alignment of four sections of Highway 29 and two 77-kilometre transmission lines along existing transmission line right-of-way connecting Site C to Peace Canyon.

 Latest update